 They simply aren't doing it.

-Um there's ballot batches that are commingled together.
+There's ballot batches that are commingled together.

 So they're supposed to separate ballot batches and have documentation for what's in each batch.

-And in some cases, we're finding that one, they're using flimsy dividers, uh, and in many cases, there aren't even dividers.
+And in some cases, we're finding that, one, they're using flimsy dividers.

 The ballots are simply commingled together.

-And probably most concerning is that we found a significant number of instances in which there is a disparity between the actual number of ballots contained in a batch and the total that was denoted on the pink report flip accompanying that batch.
+And probably most concerning is that we found a significant number of instances in which there is a disparity between the actual number of ballots contained in a batch and the total that was denoted on the pink report slip accompanying that batch.

 So they're reporting higher numbers than the ballots that actually exist.

-Okay, that would be a pretty big significant issue.
+Okay, that would be a pretty big, significant issue.

 There shouldn't be one discrepancy.